Irreducibility of the Dispersion Polynomial for Periodic Graphs: Preliminaries

 \subsection{Algebra and Discrete Geometry}

-Let us recall some standard notions from algebra and discrete geometry~\cite{Ewald}.
-A \demph{Laurent} polynomial $f\in \CC[z^{\pm}]$ is a linear combination of finitely many monomials, The \demph{support} of $f$, denoted by \demph{$\mathcal{A}(f)$}, is the set of indices $a \in \ZZ^{d}$ such that $c_{a}\neq0$, and the convex hull of $\mathcal{A}(f)$ is called the \demph{Newton polytope} of $f$, denoted by \demph{$\newt{f}$}.
-The \demph{dimension} of a polytope $P$ is the dimension of the smallest affine subspace that contains it.
-Since the vertices of $\newt{f}$ lie in $\mathcal{A}(f)\subseteq \ZZ^{d}$, the polytope is \demph{integral}.
-In what follows, we assume polytopes are integral.
+Let us recall some standard notions from algebra and discrete geometry.
+For more, see~\cite{Ewald}.
+A \demph{Laurent polynomial} \demph{$f$} $\in \CC[z^{\pm}]$ is a linear combination of finitely many monomials,

+The \demph{support} of $f$, denoted by \demph{$\mathcal{A}(f)$}, is the set of indices $a \in \ZZ^{d}$ such that $c_{a}\neq0$, and the convex hull of $\mathcal{A}(f)$ is a polytope in $\RR^{d}$, called the \demph{Newton polytope} of $f$, denoted by \demph{$\newt{f}$}.
+The \demph{dimension} of a polytope is the dimension of the smallest affine subspace that contains it.